Iroh-5/RPNCalcualtor/README.md

 	> A 5 *
 	= 25
 ## Restrictions:
-* all operands and operators in expressions must be separated with any space charater
+* all operands and operators in expressions must be separated with any space character